 Digital Prints and Hand-woven photographic Installation

-‘Amar jono ekti Shapla poricharjya khoro- Grow me a Waterlily’ dwells in the space between expectations and traditions, by offering an exploration into the self, the home and the idea of belonging.
-Artist Nilupa Yasmin is present in her work both visually and physically, portraying her identity through the understanding of craft and the politicised notion of fabric.
+‘Amar jono ekti Shapla poricharjya khoro- Grow me a Waterlily’ dwells in the space between expectations and traditions; by offering an exploration into the self, the home and the idea of belonging.
+Nilupa Yasmin is present in her work both visually and physically, portraying her identity through an understanding of craft and the politicised notion of fabric.

 As a British, Bengali, Muslim woman she aims to create a place for herself.
 In doing so, she explores the ideas of what she should, could and would be.